A step-by-step guide to implementing a powerful search platform Algolia with WordPress. And some alternative solutions as well.

 - Custom ranking – based on popularity, customer behavior

-- Powerful analytics – analyze everything like many queries, top searches, countries, search performed by IP, etc.
+- Powerful analytics – analyze everything like many queries, top searches, countries, searches performed by IP, etc.

 Algolia is enterprise-ready and got a FREE plan as well if you own a small site or want to see how it works, signup for the community edition.

 And to see it in action, check out this demo.